 The noise was jarring.
 Always interrupting.
 Nic knew he should be thankful for the stalwart device.
 For the protection it provided in keeping unwelcome streams from the outside breeching his precious defenses.
 The mechanized solider, he concluded, was too loud; too inconsistent with its routine.
 Nic liked his patterns.
 His rituals.
 The beats of his music.
 The cadence of a baseball game.
 The schedule of the b train out of Lafayette.
 The pump reminded him of Angelo: always around but you never knew when he was unexpectedly going to get loud.

 He turned to his wife.
 “You know what this means.”

 Ashley’s face was expressionless as plywood.
 “Angelo Carchicci is definitely involved with the Family.”

 Barely half-a-dozen people knew about Jackie Flannery’s true death.
 Most of his family – and a large one that could pack in the pews at St. Gabe’s – believed the lie.

 Heart attack.
 The silent killer.

 Attending a funeral – a funeral of all places! – she accidentally saw Nic DiFiore, cousin of Michael Innocenzo of the Genovese family.
-Like Kay Adams, and probably Juliet, before her, she resigned her fate to the brown wavy hair and blue eyes of a made man.
+Like Kay Adams, and probably Juliet before her, she resigned her fate to the brown wavy hair and blue eyes of a made man.

 His broad shoulders sealed the deal.

-Young.
+They were young.
 Intelligent.
 Beautiful.
 Loyal.